j-rosas/mdef/docs/seminars/Design Studio.md

 ###### Then the final step is uploading everything to github webpage and miro design space.
 The good thing of git, is that anybody can enter and take anything from the webpage.

 **3 min Video aprox wich can include multiple ways of video journaling documenting the course tech beyond myth.
-(EXPERIENT!!)**
+(EXPERIMENT!!)**

 **Week 9**